Newton Arvin

-Fredrick Newton Arvin (August 25, 1900 – March 21, 1963) was an American literary critic and academic.
+Frederic Newton Arvin (August 23, 1900 – March 21, 1963) was an American literary critic and academic.
 He achieved national recognition for his studies of individual nineteenth-century American authors.

 After teaching at Smith College in Northampton, Massachusetts, for 38 years, he was forced into retirement in 1960 after pleading guilty to charges stemming from the possession of pictures of semi-nude males that the law deemed pornographic.

 Arvin was also one of the first lovers of the author Truman Capote.

 Life and career

-Frederick Newton Arvin was born in Valparaiso, Indiana, and never used his given first name.
+Frederic Newton Arvin was born in Valparaiso, Indiana, and never used his first name.
 He studied English literature at Harvard, graduating summa cum laude in 1921.
 His writing career began when Van Wyck Brooks, the Harvard teacher he most admired, invited him to write for The Freeman while he was still an undergraduate.
 After a short period teaching at the high school level, Arvin joined the English faculty at Smith College and, though he never earned a doctorate, won a tenured position.
 One of his students was Sylvia Plath, the poet and novelist.

 He taught at Smith College for 38 years and was Mary Augusta Jordan Professor of English during the year before his retirement in 1961.
-He rarely left Northampton for long nor travelled far.
+He rarely left Northampton for long, nor did he travel far.
 He visited Europe only once, in the summer of 1929 or 1930.
 He spent a year's leave of absence in the mid-1920s as the editor of Living Age, a weekly compendium of articles from British and American periodicals.

 Arvin often wrote about political issues and took public political positions.
 For example, in 1936, on the day when Harvard celebrated its 300th anniversary, he joined a group of 28 Harvard graduates in an attack on retired Harvard president Abbott Lawrence Lowell for his role years earlier on an advisory Committee to Massachusetts Governor Alvan T. Fuller that found that Sacco and Vanzetti had received a fair trial.
 Among his co-signors were editor Malcolm Cowley and author John Dos Passos.

 His first book-length publication, Hawthorne, appeared in 1929.
 A Guggenheim Foundation Fellowship in 1935 provided him a respite from teaching during which time he completed a biography of Walt Whitman.

 In 1939 he became a trustee of Yaddo, the artist colony in Saratoga Springs, New York, where he was also a frequent writer-in-residence.
 There in the summer of 1946 he met and began a two-year affair with the young Truman Capote.
 Newton addressed him as "Precious Spooky" in amorous letters that went on to discuss literary matters.
 In 1948 Capote dedicated his novel Other Voices, Other Rooms to Arvin, and he later described how much he learned from Arvin saying: "Newton was my Harvard".

 Arvin came to national attention with the publication in 1950 of Herman Melville, a critical biography of the novelist.
 It won the second annual National Book Award for Nonfiction in 1951.